prokrypt/PicoCalc/Code/uLisp/README.md

 # How to compile uLisp

 uLisp for PicoCalc uses [Arduino IDE](https://www.arduino.cc/en/software) for development

+All the operations in this document are performed in a Linux environment.
+A basic understanding of Linux, as well as familiarity with Git and Arduino development, is required.

 ## Install arduino-pico